jeorgeiiii/mi-ai-assistant/README.md

 # Personal AI Assistant

-A conversational AI assistant that connects to your personal services like Google and Apple Calendar to help you manage your schedule, answer your questions via web search, and hold natural conversations.
+A conversational AI assistant that connects to your Google Calendar to help you manage your schedule, answers your questions via web search, and holds natural conversations.

 ---

 ## Features

 - **Conversational AI Core:** Powered by LangGraph and Groq's Llama 3 for stateful, low-latency conversations.
-- **Unified Calendar Tool:** Intelligently checks both Google Calendar and Apple iCloud with a single tool, providing a unified schedule.
+- **Google Calendar Integration:** Checks your primary Google Calendar to keep you informed about your schedule.
 - **General Knowledge Q&A:** Uses Tavily Search to answer questions about real-time events, facts, and general knowledge.
 - **Hybrid Functionality:** Can differentiate between a general chat and a specific task, using tools only when necessary.
 - **Interactive Notebook Environment:** All development and interaction happens within a single, easy-to-use `assistant.ipynb` file.